-Rights groups say 1,300 civilians have been killed during a three-month revolt against the Assad family's 41-year rule, partly inspired by uprisings across the Arab world.
+Rights groups say 1,300 civilians have been killed in demonstrations in a three-month revolt against Assad's rule.

-Syrian authorities say more than 250 soldiers and police have died in clashes they say were provoked by militant groups.
+Syrian authorities say more than 250 soldiers and police have died in clashes provoked by militant groups.

-Russia has urged Assad to move faster on promised reforms, but has opposed Western efforts to condemn his crackdown in the U.N.
+Russia has urged Assad to follow through faster on promised reforms, but has opposed Western efforts to condemn his crackdown in the U.N.
 Security Council and echoed his claims that extremists are to blame for some of the violence.

 "By opposing a U.N.
 Security Council resolution on Syria, Russia is supporting a criminal regime," he said.

-Syria's government has announced it will invite opposition figures to July 10 talks to set the framework for a dialogue promised by Assad, and that constitutional changes would be on the agenda.
+The Syrian government also announced that it would invite opposition figures to July 10 talks to set the framework for a dialogue promised by Assad, and that constitutional changes would be on the agenda.